 Kabinett: A German wine term indicating a level of ripeness and sweetness, often used for Riesling wines.

-Keg: A container used for storing and dispensing wine, typically made of stainless steel or wood.
+Keg: A container used for storing and dispensing wine, typically made of stainless steel or other durable material.

 Kvevri: An ancient winemaking vessel originating from Georgia, used for fermentation and aging, typically buried in the ground.